-Energy consumption in GeorgiaThe most important measure in the energy balance of Georgia is the total consumption of
+Energy consumption in GeorgiaThe most important figure in the energy balance of Georgia is the total consumption of

-12.37 bn kWhof electric energy per year.
-Per capita this is an average of 3,325 kWh.
+12.37 billion kWhof electric energy per year.
+Per capita this is an average of 3,335 kWh.

-Georgia could provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 13 bn kWh, which is 107% of the countries own usage.
-Despite this, Georgia is trading energy with foreign countries.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Georgia could be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is 13 bn kWh, which is 107 percent of the country's own usage.
+Despite this, Georgia trades energy with foreign countries.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Georgia